-\textbf{Abstract.} In the previous works of the authors, a step-by-step algorithm FOP which uses any \emph{fixed order of points} in the projective plane $\mathrm{PG}(2,q)$ is proposed for constructing small complete arcs.
-In every step, the algorithm adds to a running arc the first point in the fixed order not lying on the bisecants of the arc.
+\textbf{Abstract.} In the previous works of the authors, a step-by-step algorithm FOP which uses any \emph{fixed order of points} in the projective plane $\mathrm{PG}(2,q)$ is proposed to construct small complete arcs.
+In each step, the algorithm adds to a current arc the first point in the fixed order not lying on the bisecants of the arc.
 The algorithm is based on the intuitive postulate that $\mathrm{PG}(2,q)$ contains a sufficient number of relatively small complete arcs.
-Also, in the previous papers, it is shown that the type of order on the points of $\mathrm{PG}(2,q)$ is not relevant.
-In this work we \textbf{collect the sizes of complete lexiarcs} (i.e. complete arcs in $\mathrm{PG}(2,q)$ obtained by the algorithm FOP with the lexicographical orders of points) in the following regions:
+Also, in the previous papers, it is shown that the type of order on the points of $\mathrm{PG}(2,q)$ is not relevant. \textbf{A complete lexiarc} in $\mathrm{PG}(2,q)$ is a complete arc obtained by the algorithm FOP using the lexicographical order of points.
+In this work, we \textbf{collect and analyze the sizes of complete lexiarcs} in the following regions: